 - 2 cups shredded Mexican cheese blend

 - Preheat oven to 400F.
-In a large skillet, brown and and crumble the ground beef.
+In a large skillet, brown and and crumble 1 pound ground beef.

 - Drain excess grease.
-Place cooked beef back in skillet and ddd taco seasoning packet and water and stir.
+Place cooked beef back in skillet and add 1 packet taco seasoning and 3/4 cup water and stir.
 Bring to a boil then reduce heat and simmer until thickened.

-- In a large skillet, heat up oil over medium heat.
-Add tortillas (one at a time) and cook for 3-4 minutes (flipping frequently) until crisp.
+- In a separate large skillet, heat up 1 cup vegetable oil medium heat.
+Add one of the 8 flour tortillas (taco size) and cook for about 3-4 minutes (flipping frequently) until crisp.
 Continue with the rest of the tortillas.
 Set aside.

-- Meanwhile, heat up the refried beans in a microwaveable-safe bowl.
+- Meanwhile, heat up 15 ounce can refried beans in a microwaveable-safe bowl.
 This will make it easier to spread the beans onto the tortilla shells.

 - Place another tortilla on top.
-Slather about two tablespoons of the enchilada sauce on top.
-Then place some shredded cheese on top of the sauce.
+Slather about two Tablespoons from the 10 ounce can enchilada sauce on top.
+Then place some of the 2 cups shredded Mexican cheese blend on top of the sauce.
 Continue assembling the rest of the pizzas.

-- Place the pizzas on a large nonstick baking sheet and bake for about 8-10 minutes until cheese is melted.
-Serve with your favoriet toppings!
+- Place the pizzas on a large nonstick baking sheet and bake for about 8-10 minutes or until the cheese is melted.
+Serve with your favorite toppings like diced tomatoes, sliced green onion, sliced olives and sour cream.

 “The Country Cook” is not a dietician or nutritionist, and any nutritional information shared is an estimate.
 If calorie count and other nutritional values are important to you, we recommend running the ingredients through whichever online nutritional calculator you prefer.
 Calories can vary quite a bit depending on which brands were used.